chandanmalla/Telecom-Customer-Churn/README.md

 # Telecom-Customer-Churn

-Visualization and Applying linear models on determining the churn
+Visualization and Applying linear models on determining the churn, a hackathon winning project.